Smooth migration and full control: Syddjurs Municipality took the leap to EU hosting

 Jon Badstue Pedersen, IT and Digitalization Manager at Syddjurs Municipality, explains that this is a deliberate priority:

-“Forus, it provides an important sense of security that the data is located in Europe.
-Although global solutions are technically sound, there is great symbolic value in the fact that the systems used by our citizens and politicians are located in known locations and have transparent data flows.
-It makes things much simpler when we can point to our European setup and know that we have taken a stand on the world we live in.”
+"For us, it provides an important sense of security to know that the data is stored in Europe.
+Although global solutions are technically sound, there is significant symbolic value in the fact that the systems our citizens and politicians use are located in familiar places and feature transparent data flows.
+It makes things much simpler when we can point to our European setup and know that we have taken a stand on the world we live in."

 Migration: Minor bumps in an otherwise tight schedule